One of my goals for 2007 was to read a book a week and write about each book here. We shall see how this goes.

 From reading the back cover, it appears that this is a Brothers Grimm story, although I’m not at all familiar with the basic storyline.
 This book reminded me of something by Robin McKinley (her Beauty is one of my favorite books of all time), but because there is no Disney version I had no idea where the plot was heading or what elements were original and which were Hale’s own inventions.

-The best part of all is that Shannon Hale has written several other books.
+The best part of all is that Shannon Hale has written several other books including three other books in the Books of Bayern series, which includes Enna Burning, River Secrets and Forest Born.
 Those will certainly be top of my list next time I visit the library.
-This is a book I could recommend to anyone.
 And clearly this means I’ll need to ask my mother-in-law for more reading suggestions.